AI-secure/VeriGauge/readme.md

 ## Future Plans

-In the future, we also plan to provide an uniform interface for C++-based verification approaches, including Reluplex, Neurify, ReluVal, etc.
+We plan to provide an uniform interface for C++-based verification approaches, including Reluplex, Neurify, ReluVal, etc.

 For recently popular randomized smoothing series approaches, we may provide a separate tool in the future.